sanger-pathogens/assembly-stats/README.md

 * [Feedback/Issues](#feedbackissues)

 ## Installation
 If you encounter an issue when installing assembly-stats please contact your local system administrator.
-If you encounter a bug please log it [here](https://github.com/sanger-pathogens/assembly-stats/issues) or email us at path-help@sanger.ac.uk
+If you encounter a bug please log it [here](https://github.com/sanger-pathogens/assembly-stats/issues).

 ### Dependencies
 - zlib